-If you are reading this, chances are you have access to internet and the information world.
-The best thing one can do as we go on this journey of lifestyle change, is to educate ourselves about food and nutrition.
+If you are reading this, chances are you have access to the internet and the information world.
+The best thing one can do as we go on this journey of lifestyle change is to educate ourselves about food and nutrition.
 Learn to read labels at supermarkets or when you buy groceries.
 Make sensible decisions.
 Just because it is commercialised, it doesn’t mean it is good for you.

 For example: (a detailed blog on this to follow)